This site requires Javascript to be enabled.

 Cargo

-Cargo is the Rust package manager, like go get for Golang or npm is for JavaScript.
+Cargo is the Rust package manager, like go get is for Golang or npm is for JavaScript.
 Cargo comes with Rust if you installed rustc using rustup.

 If you did not already install rustc with rustup, or don't have cargo in your command line path, see the instructions for installing Cargo here.